 See all notices »

-The Town of Calmar Municipal Office will begin opening its doors to the Public the week of June 23rd on...
+The Town of Calmar Municipal Office is now open to the Public Tuesdays, Wednesdays and Thursdays from 10am – 3pm...
 Read more »

 Mayor Wally Yachimetz has provided a message you can read regarding COVID-19 as well as a video you can watch...
 Read more »